Æ

 A caregiver for a loved one in long-term care shared that “three workshops over three weeks were helpful, I got to try things out, and then get help with any barriers or difficulties that I encountered.
 The length of each workshop was ideal as well.
 You've hit the workshop Goldilocks zone in terms of frequency and length.”

-“The workshop is already being delivered by health care providers in other parts of Ontario and in the United States,” said Barbara Farrell, PharmD and lead investigator of Bruyère Research Institute’s Deprescribing Research Team, “and based on our post-workshop surveys, we’re hearing that participants feel their confidence in speaking with their providers has increased.
+“The workshop is already being delivered by health care providers in other parts of Ontario and in the United States,” said Barbara Farrell, PharmD and lead investigator of Bruyère Health Research Institute’s Deprescribing Research Team, “and based on our post-workshop surveys, we’re hearing that participants feel their confidence in speaking with their providers has increased.
 It’s a great example of how research here at Bruyère impacts care, not only for our patients and community, but for patients worldwide.”

 They also shared that the interactive style of the workshop and the facilitator’s willingness to give examples from personal experience made it easier for participants to share their own experiences, while the practical tips on where to get information were one of the most valuable aspects of the session.